keepin' it REAL Rural

 - Results: Students showed a reduction in all substance use and less personal acceptability of substance use.

-For over 20 years, the Drug Resistance Strategies (DRS) Project, funded by the National Institute on Drug Abuse, has examined how adolescents refused drug offers.
-This research led to the development of the multicultural school-based substance use prevention program, keepin’ it REAL (kiR).
-“REAL” is an acronym for Refuse, Explain, Avoid, and Leave.
-These four strategies of saying “no” were the most common responses among 300 interviews with youth across the country.
+The Drug Resistance Strategies (DRS) Project, funded by the National Institute on Drug Abuse, examines how adolescents refused drug offers.
+This research led to the development of the multicultural school-based substance use prevention program, keepin' it REAL (kiR).
+"REAL" is an acronym for Refuse, Explain, Avoid, and Leave.
+These four strategies of saying "no" were the most common responses among 300 interviews with youth across the country.
 Using these stories, program creators Dr. Michelle Miller-Day and Dr. Michael Hecht constructed ten interactive lessons that use video and other highly involving teaching techniques.

 kiR's motto is "From kids, through kids, to kids."
 The prevention messages of kiR reflect aspects of adolescents' actual experiences told by the kids themselves.
 The program's curriculum utilizes a "cultural grounding" model to incorporate traditional cultural values and practices to protect against substance use.